cameronwickes/ma1sd-extender/README.md

 ## 🐍 Running With Python

-MA1SD-Extender can be run with Python, Poetry and FastAPI.
+MA1SD-Extender can be run with Python, Poetry and FastAP with the following commands

 ```bash
 export MA1SD_EXTENDER_USERNAME="X" \